Cleveland DUI Checkpoints

 Can the Police Stop Me for Avoiding a DUI Checkpoint?

-If you turn before entering the checkpoint and do so in a normal, sober manner, the police have no basis upon which to stop you.
-If, however, you attempt to leave the checkpoint after entering, the officer may be able to stop you.
-Likewise, if you commit a traffic violation while attempting to avoid the checkpoint, an officer may also be able to stop you.
-Assuming you turned before entering the checkpoint and obeyed all traffic laws, any subsequent stop may have been unreasonable.
-If you are facing charges after attempting to avoid a checkpoint, it is important that to have an aggressive defense in place to protect you from unfounded charges.
+Assuming you turned before entering the checkpoint and obeyed all traffic laws, any subsequent stop may be considered unreasonable.
+If you are facing charges after attempting to avoid a checkpoint, it is important to have an aggressive defense in place to protect you from charges that violate your rights.

 Arrested at a DUI Checkpoint in Cleveland?

-We at Patituce & Associates, LLC understand how difficult these cases can be on our clients, and let's be honest: if you are already searching for information on Cleveland DUI checkpoints, you are well aware of all of the problems associated with a DUI arrest.
-Before you head out, make sure you have our information.
-If you are stopped at a DUI checkpoint or pulled over, make sure you are ready to invoke your right to an attorney.
-When you present our card to the officer, be firm in your request to have an attorney present.
-But also remember to be polite and decline to answer questions other than your name, social security number, and home address.
+We at Patituce & Associates understand how difficult these cases can be on our clients, and let’s be honest: if you are already searching for information on Cleveland DUI checkpoints, you are well aware of the potential problems and pitfalls associated with a DUI arrest.

 -